remingtonCarmi/TrackingSwimmingENPC/README.md

 			Rio Replay_ Women's 50m Freestyle Final.mp4
 			vid0.mp4
 			vid1.mp4

+	need a folder :
+		to create this folder you can run the command: python requirements.py

 		"test" : the folder where we save the tests done on the previous videos

 Runing test tutorial: